GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: System Model

-We assume an adversary who has compromised a subset of devices in the system and is able to coordinate them.
-The size of the adversarial subset our scheme can endure is adjustable based on different parameters, which can be chosen accordingly for the corresponding scenario.
-We describe and extensively evaluate these parameters in \Cref{sec:probs}.
-Compromising new devices takes non-negligible time for the adversary\footnote{Assuming basic security like memory layout randomization, exploiting devices requires many attempts~\cite{PaX-ASLR,aslp,WMH+12,PPK12,ilr,readactor,lr2}.
-In heterogeneous networks the adversary needs to develop new exploits to compromise devices.}.
-We assume that the adversary cannot compromise additional devices while the network performs a round of \acs{title}.
 The adversary's goal is to influence the collaboration between honest nodes by manipulating the data sent to other devices.
-We further assume that the adversary can eavesdrop and manipulate messages between devices.
-However, the adversary can control only a subset of all network links.
-We consider full adversarial control over the network out of scope, as this would allow the adversary to bring down the entire system independent of \acs{title}.
-Nevertheless, communication problems constitute faults which are inherently tolerated by \acs{title}.
-Furthermore, devices that participate in denial-of-service (DoS) attacks are considered malicious in our system\footnote{As a result those devices will be handled by the recovery mechanism, e.g., by expelling them.}.
+We make the following assumptions about the adversary's capabilities.
+The adversary \adv is able to compromise and coordinate a subset of devices in the system.
+We denote \advshare as the threshold of malicious devices our scheme can endure. \advshare depends on the system parameters, which we discuss and extensively evaluate in \Cref{sec:probs}.
+Compromising new devices takes non-negligible time for the adversary\footnote{Assuming basic security like memory layout randomization, exploiting devices requires many attempts~\cite{PaX-ASLR,aslp,WMH+12,PPK12,ilr,readactor,lr2}.}.
+We further assume that the adversary cannot break cryptographic primitives.
+Devices that participate in denial-of-service (DoS) attacks are considered malicious in our system\footnote{As a result those devices will be handled by the recovery mechanism, e.g., by expelling them.}.

+We assume \adv can eavesdrop and manipulate messages between devices.
+However, \adv is limited to disturbing the communication of nodes within physical proximity, e.g., via jamming.
+Hence, \adv can control only a subset of all network links, preventing it to block overall communication in the network.
+This can be realized through various network technologies, e.g., meshed networks with robust routing~\cite{GMF14,MP14}, or upcoming technologies like 5G~\cite{5g} and satellite-based networks~\cite{starlink, oneweb} where malicious network-clients have very limited means to disturb the overall network communication.
+Finally, \adv isolating individual devices can be inherently tolerated by \sysname as faults in the consensus phase.

-We inherit the security guarantees and assumptions of the components used by \acs{title}.
-For instance, when using remote attestation as the integrity validation scheme their assumptions also apply to \acs{title}, i.e., the trust anchor is secure and physical attacks are out of scope.
-Similarly, \acs{title} inherits the detection capabilities of the used components, for instance, depending on the integrity validation scheme, different types of software attacks can be detected, including code injection~\cite{FC08}, code-reuse attacks~\cite{rop,arm-rop,risc-rop,DSL14} or non-control data attacks~\cite{data-only,dop-turing}.
-We discuss several variants in \Cref{sec:framework:verification}.
+In addition, for a concrete instantiation we inherit the security guarantees and assumptions of the components used by \sysname.
+For instance, if we use remote attestation to validate the software state of a device, the respective assumptions of the remote attestation framework will apply to \sysname.
+This means that we may assume the existence of some trust anchor on the involved devices and consider physical attacks out of scope.
+Similarly, \sysname inherits the protection capabilities of the used components, e.g., different attestation schemes can detect different types of software attacks.